jeffhandley/QuickReactions/_tutorial/8-react-properties.md

 })
 </pre>

-It took a few minutes to understand, but what was happening is the `HelloWorld.jsx` file's return statement had two adjacent `&lt;div&gt;` tags.
-This syntax is unsupported; as the error message explains, the output must be wrapped in an outer element--I just wrapped the two `&lt;div&gt;` elements in an outer `&lt;div&gt;`, as seen above in the working code.
+It took a few minutes to understand, but what was happening is the `HelloWorld.jsx` file's return statement had two adjacent `<div>` tags.
+This syntax is unsupported; as the error message explains, the output must be wrapped in an outer element--I just wrapped the two `<div>` elements in an outer `<div>`, as seen above in the working code.

 [Next » Running React on the Client](9-react-client)